 Children of Madagascar

-We are delighted to be involved with a new project for 2016, supporting Akany Faravohitra home for vulnerable girls in Antananarivo, Madagascar.
-Recently renovated with international support, this home provides a safe haven for girls who can no longer stay with their own families, either because they have been orphaned or their home environment is no longer safe.
-The Malagasy courts place children at Akany Faravohitra, which has a capacity to ultimately house 50 girls.
+We have been supporting Akany Avoko Faravohitra home for vulnerable girls in Antananarivo, Madagascar since 2016.
+Renovated with international support, this home provides a safe haven for girls who can no longer stay with their own families, either because they have been orphaned or their home environment is no longer safe.
+The Malagasy courts place children at Akany Avoko Faravohitra, which has a capacity to house 50 girls.

-Small Steps for Africa is supporting Akany Faravohitra in a number of ways and are funding the following:
+Small Steps for Africa is supporting Akany Faravohitra in a number of ways and have funded the following:

 - 20 beds and mattresses for the dormitories